apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

 Add CLI Commands For Testing Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While developing the driver, it may help to issue operations from the console to verify the driver is responding correctly.
-Since the nRF52DK only has one UART, which we will use to connect the CO2 sensor, we will use the :docs: `Segger RTT Console <segger_rtt>` instead.
+Since the nRF52DK only has one UART, which we will use to connect the CO2 sensor, we will use the :doc:`Segger RTT Console <segger_rtt>` instead.
 To configure this, make the following changes in your project's ``syscfg.yml`` file:

 .. code-block:: console